shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 export default connect((state, ownProps) => state)(RestaurantsList)
 ```

 In React, `Components` specify their UI in `render` method.
-On the other hand, [connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) call connects component to application's state.
+On the other hand, [connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) call connects component to the application's state.

 Screen needs to be exported in `app/index.js` and it's a good practice to do so immediately: